silverstripe/cwp-watea-theme/README.md

 ### Backend changes

-This theme and the base-theme also come with the [`cwp/agency-extensions` module](https://gitlab.cwp.govt.nz/cwp/agency-extensions) which helps us to cleanup some parts of the CMS, rename some settings fields and provide a little bit of extra functionality to help these themes to work.
+This theme and the base-theme also come with the [`cwp/agency-extensions` module](https://gitlab.cwp.govt.nz/cwp/agency-extensions) which helps us to clean up some parts of the CMS, rename some settings fields and provide a little bit of extra functionality to help the Watea theme work.

 If you need to extend or modify these changes at all, you can control the theme's extensions with YAML configuration, or create your own extensions in your `mysite` code.